Andy Ibáñez Player Props: Tigers vs. Cardinals

-On Saturday, Andy Ibanez (on the back of going 1-for-3 with a double) and the Detroit Tigers face the St. Louis Cardinals, whose starting pitcher will be Adam Wainwright.
-First pitch is at 2:15 PM ET.
+Andy Ibanez -- 1-for-2 in his last game -- will be in action for the Detroit Tigers versus the St. Louis Cardinals, with Steven Matz on the hill, on May 7 at 2:15 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Cardinals.
+In his most recent game he had a one-hit showing (1-for-2) against the Cardinals.

 Andy Ibáñez Game Info & Props vs. the Cardinals